*This post may contain affiliate links. Please see my disclosure for more details!*

 - Preheat your oven to 180C/160C Fan/375F and line two-four baking trays with parchment paper.
 Mine are quite large trays (40cm) to make sure the cookies don't touch!

 - Bake in the oven for 10-12 minutes until spread out perfectly crinkly.
-A minute or so less will be gooey, a minute or two more will be beautiful Crunchy.
+A minute or so less will be gooey, a minute or two more will be beautiful and crunchy.